Skip to content

 • merchant sea person; or

-• member of a crew working in share fishing, or the master where their pay is a part of the gross earnings or profits of the fishing vessel.
+• member of a crew working in share fishing, or the master, where their pay is by shares in the gross earnings or profits of the fishing vessel.

 Continue reading this article below the form